SDK Content Command Examples

 • sdk content sessions=now-u render=pcap where="service=80" append=web-traffic fileExt=.pcap maxFileSize=2gb maxDirSize=100gb

 This command starts writing PCAPs of all web traffic from the most recent session and all new incoming sessions that match service=80.
 It writes out PCAPs no larger than 2 GBs and if all the PCAPs in the directory grow larger than 100 GBs, it deletes the oldest PCAPs until the directory is 10% smaller than the maximum size.
 Keep in mind that the directory size checking is not exact and it only checks every 15 minutes by default.
-You can adjust the number of minutes between checks by passing cacheMinutes as a parameter, but this only works with versions 10.5 and later.
+You can adjust the number of minutes between checks by passing cacheMinutes as a parameter, but this only works with the latest versions.

 • sdk content sessions=79000-79999 render=nwd append=content-%1%.nwd metaFormatFilename=did